 The California Department of Education (CDE) shall monitor LEAs through the CDE's Federal Programs Monitoring (FPM) process to ensure each LEA is fulfilling UCP requirements in accordance with the Safe Place to Learn Act.

-Attached to this letter are a Sample UCP Board Policy and Procedures and a Sample UCP Annual Notice.
+Attached to this letter are a Sample UCP Policies and Procedures (DOC; Posted 22-Jun-2017) and a Sample UCP Annual Notice 2017-2018 (DOC; Posted 22-Jun-2017).
 All LEAs are encouraged to utilize these sample documents to comply with the requirements of AB 9.
 These free sample documents are currently available on the California Accountability and Improvement System (CAIS) and will soon be posted on the UCP website of the Categorical Programs Complaints Management office.
 I have also attached a copy of Assembly Bill No.9 for your reference.

 For more information regarding UCP requirements in AB 9, please contact the Categorical Programs Complaints Management office in the California Department of Education at 916-319-0929.
 Please be advised, that as in the past, complaints or appeals received by the Department related to allegations of unlawful discrimination, harassment, intimidation, and bullying must be directed to the Office of Equal Opportunity.

 I appreciate your help in making students, teachers, and members of your community aware of AB 9 and thank you for all you do to prepare California's students to succeed in school and beyond.